-- the reasons for the delay are both serious and substantiated: the student must provide a statement detailing the reasons, together with a physician's letter in the case of illness; - 2. the student would not be granted an unfair academic advantage over fellow students in the course; - 3. the student would not be placing in jeopardy the normal and satisfactory completion of new coursework; and - 4. the student does have a reasonable chance of completing outstanding requirements within the time to be allotted.
+- 1. the reasons for the delay are both serious and substantiated: the student must provide a statement detailing the reasons, together with a physician's letter in the case of illness; - 2. the student would not be granted an unfair academic advantage over fellow students in the course; - 3. the student would not be placing in jeopardy the normal and satisfactory completion of new coursework; and - 4. the student does have a reasonable chance of completing outstanding requirements within the time to be allotted.

 7.11.2.4 Time Limits.
-If a college Graduate Director grants a petition for an extension, she/he must specify an extension period, which is not to run beyond the TST deadline for completion of coursework and grade submission following the original college deadline for the course.
+If a college Graduate Director grants a petition for a first extension, she/he must specify an extension period, which is not to run beyond the TST deadline for grade submission following the original college deadline for the course.
 Thus, the TST deadlines for course extensions are as follows:

-April 21, 2017 Fall session (Y, H) courses
+Apr.
+20, 2018 Fall session (Y, H) courses

 Sept.
-04, 2017 Fall/Winter session (Y) and Winter
+07, 2018 Fall/Winter session (Y) and Winter

 session (Y, H) courses

 Jan.
-03, 2018 Summer session courses
+03, 2019 Summer session courses